FRC1732/Learning/README.md

 You should use the command based system for the autonomous.

-Clonse this repository.
+Make a new branch with your group name, then clone this repository into eclipse.
 It has an example of how to use the commands.

 Here are some resources to look at: